Martin Kantor Portrait Prize Frequently Asked Questions

 Entrants must submit an artist’s statement of a maximum 200 words and a current CV as part of the online entry form.

 Each entry must be submitted as a digital file saved as a jpeg.
-Files are to be submitted at 20cm on the longest side @ 300 dpi.
+Image file size must not exceed 10MB.
 Original prints (hard copies) of entries will not be accepted for the initial judging and selection process.
-The organisers will accept submissions from NOW up until midnight on 1 May 2021.
+The organisers will accept submissions from now until 9 June 2023, 11.59PM AEST.

 The fee for entry is a non-refundable $50.
-Members of our Friends program receive 10% off their entry fee.
 Payment must be made via Paypal (including Visa and Mastercard).
 Entrants whose payments cannot be processed will be considered ineligible.

 How much is the entry fee?

-There is a non-refundable entrance fee of $50 (10% discount for ‘Friends’) per image.
+There is a non-refundable entrance fee of $50 per image.
 There is no limit to the number of images you may submit as entries.
+Each image will incur an entry fee.

 Who owns the photograph once it is submitted?